The Miller of Mansfield

 DECKED IN IVY just yards from the River Thames, The Miller of Mansfield beckons for flirty weekends.
-Cool and quirky designer boudoirs and great gastro credentials set the tone at this 18th century village inn.
+Cool and quirky designer boudoirs and great gastro credentials set the tone at this 18th century village inn, voted one of the sexiest places to stay by readers of Red magazine.

-Just a stone’s throw from London in riverside Goring on Thames, this little bolthole enjoys the prettiest setting.
-Think riverside walks, Pimms on the patio and picnics by the water.
+Just a stone’s throw from London in riverside Goring on Thames, this Thames-side boutique bolthole enjoys the prettiest setting.
+Think waterside walks, Pimms on the patio and picnics by the river.

 Bedrooms at The Miller ooze boudoir chic.
 The coaching inn’s original steep stairs, sloping eaves and raftered ceilings have been boldly matched with carved French beds, statement wallpapers, teardrop chandeliers, painted boards and shaggy rugs to create the coolest quarters.
 Splashes of ‘60s retro and boldest colour add to the appeal.